-The valuation principles and method of determining the result are the same as those used in the previous reporting period.
+Unless otherwise stated, the valuation principles and method of determining the result are the same as those used in the previous reporting period.

 2.3.
 Foreign currencies

 2.3.1.
 Functional currency

 Items included in the financial statements of the Company are measured using the currency of the primary economic environment in which the Company operates (the functional currency).
 The financial statements are presented in US Dollars ("USD"), which is the functional and presentation currency of the Company.